0xadri/notes-js/__intrvw_qs_01_javascript.md

 # TODO

+Note: This doc is alive, hence this section :)

+For each topic: What / Why / When(realusecases) / How(code) / Analogy / Mental Model / Memory Tip

+Classes
+- Classes vs Objects
+- Classes Accessibility
+- Classes Constructor

-JS interpreter vs compiler
+interpreter vs compiler

-What/Why/When(realusecases)/How(code): ES6 modules .mjs or with "type": "module" in package.json
+ES6 modules .mjs or with "type": "module" in package.json

-What/Why/When(realusecases)/How(code): Classes

-What/Why/When(realusecases)/How(code): Classes Accessibility

-What/Why/When(realusecases)/How(code): Classes Constructor

 -------------------------------------------------------

-        One-Liners Every JS Dev Should Know
+# One-Liners Every JS Dev Should Know

 -------------------------------------------------------

-# JS Core Concepts
+## JS Core Concepts

 1. **Variable** – Named storage - `let`, `const`, `var`.